rosehartman/frog-trap/trap_model_manduscript.md

 ### Deterministic Growth

-We found that increasing the dispersal to the high-predation patch tended to decrease the overall growth rate ($\lambda$) when predation was increased (see figure 1).
+We found that increasing the dispersal to the high-predation patch tended to decrease the overall growth rate $(\lambda)$ when predation was increased (see figure 1).
 In a single-patch system, population growth rate of the high-predation patch would be positive at 0%, 20% and 60% predation, but negative (a true sink habitat) at 80% and 100% predation.
 The elasticity analysis of the metapopulation projection matrix (table 2a), shows that growth rate is most elastic to changes in the non-predator patch.
 Within each patch, fecundity is the most important parameter, followed by adult survival.

 patch|Fecundity|Migrants from predator patch|Migrants from patch non-predator patch|Adult survival
 -------|-------|---------|---------|---------
 Predator|0.1190|0.0397|0.0794|0.0952
 Non-predator|0.2381|0.0794|0.1587|0.1905

-Table 2a: Elasticities of λ to changes in the non-zero matrix elements of the metapopulation projection matrix when they have equal dispersal and predation is 50% in the high predation patch.
+Table 2a: Elasticities of $\lambda$ to changes in the non-zero matrix elements of the metapopulation projection matrix when they have equal dispersal and predation is 50% in the high predation patch.

 ### Stochastic growth